 When using Google Drive, data is stored and processed in several data centres around the world.
 Google's security practices are consistent across all relevant locations.
 Storing data in a particular country doesn't necessarily protect it from access by foreign governments.
 Microsoft was ordered to produce the mail content of a customer whose information was stored in Ireland.
 As well as this, localizing data in one country can also slow down collaboration and innovation.

-If you would like to find out more about moving to and working in the cloud, or you would just like to learn more about G Suite and what it can offer your organisation, please don’t hesitate to get in touch via email@example.com.
+If you would like to find out more about moving to and working in the cloud, or you would just like to learn more about G Suite and what it can offer your organisation, please don’t hesitate to get in touch via email@example.com, or pop your email down below.
 We would be delighted to have a chat about how we could help.

 Stay up to date